 What I was surprised to see, is that 50% of my connections (that voted) chose option 1.
 To those of you who selected that option I salute you as this is no easy choice as a HR system selection project in itself is a big project and you should be never underestimated.

 I had 10% of my connections choose a tender process and I hope that the 10% that chose this option is because they work in an organisation that requires a tender process and not because they chose to.
 Tenders are lengthy processes with a lot of red tape and restrictions and a lot of the time do not add value to the project.
 I won’t get in to that now but myself and tenders do not get on, I’m not a massive fan of the process (in case you couldn’t tell)…..but anyway.

 Now here comes the surprise, or at least it was to me.
 None of my connections chose the system selection tool option, is this because people don’t know they exist?
 Or do they not see the benefit in them?
 Yes there are some out there that are very generic, however there are others out there (like Phase 3’s hint hint) where you can really drill down and get that initial shortlist you need to start the process

-I’ve included the link, feel free to have a play around and see whether what you have matches what your requirements are and does the tool bring up your current system here?
+I’ve included the link to the system selection tool here, so free to have a play around and see whether what you have currently matches what your requirements are, and if the tool brings up your current system.